BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 * Start LM Studio and load a model.

 ## Choosing a Prompt Format
 The LLM within LM Studio works best with an appropriate "prompt format."
-In the ```Settings Tab``` in my program, choose the prompt format from the pulldown menu or enter one manually.
-In order for prompt formatting to work, however, you must disable the "automatic prompt formatting" setting in the "Server" portion of LM Studio.
+In the ```Settings Tab```, choose the appropriate prompt format matching the model being used within LM Studio.
+You can also enter one manually if a preset is not available.
+However, you must turn the ```automatic prompt formatting``` setting in LM Studio to ```off```.

-  > You do not need to do this if you're using ```LM Studio v0.2.9``` or earlier.
-Morever, there is a bug specific to ```LM Studio v0.2.10``` preventing LM Studio from respecting the prompt format you choose.
-However, you can fix this by going to the Server settings (far right side) and:
+Morever, a bug was introduced in ```LM Studio v0.2.10``` that I have been unable to verify is resolved; therefore, you must additionally:
 * ⚠️ Delete any/all text within the ```User Message Prefix``` box; and
 * ⚠️ Delete any/all text within the ```User Message Suffix``` box.

 ## Start the LM Studio Server
-* In the Server tab,  click ```Start Server.```
+* In LM Studio,  click ```Start Server.```

 ## Search Database
-* Type (or speak) your question and click ```Submit Questions.```
+* Type (or speak) your question and click ```Submit Question.```

 ## Test Chunks
 * If you wish to test the quality of the chunk settings, check the ```Chunks Only``` checkbox.
-This means the program will not connect to LM Studio and will instead simply provide you with the chunks retrieved from the vector database.
+The program will no longer connect to LM Studio and will instead provide you with the chunks directly from the vector database.

 ## Text to Voice
-* This program uses "Bark" models to convert the response from LM Studio into audio.
+* This program uses fun "Bark" models to convert the response to audio.
 You must wait until the ENTIRE response is received, however, before clicking the ```Bark Response``` button.

-## Voice to Text
+## Voice to Text GPU-acceleration:
-* Both the voice recorder and audio file transcriber use the ```faster-whisper``` library, and GPU acceleration is as follows:
+* The voice recorder and audio file transcriber use the ```faster-whisper``` library, and GPU acceleration is as follows:
   > Note, ```faster-whisper``` only supports CUDA 11.8 currently (CUDA 12+ coming soon).

 <div align="center">